 When you are using sand in the coop, you do not need as much of the refresher.

-I have put herbs in the nesting boxes to keep any flies out.
-I haven’t noticed if it really helped or not.
-I would use mint and lavender.
-We have this on our homestead, so I would never go out and buy it for that.
-Mint is supposed to keep bugs away, but I see plenty of bugs around my huge patch of mint out in the yard.
-But sometimes, it feels fun to throw some fresh herbs in for the ladies.
+We have this on our homestead, so I would never buy it for that.
+Mint is supposed to keep bugs away, but I see plenty around my massive mint patch out in the yard.
+But sometimes, throwing some fresh herbs in for the ladies feels fun.

 As always, be sure to remove all soiled bedding- sand before you put in your refreshers for the coop.
 I use this in the goat pens as well as the pig pens too.